aemmenet/polylab/README.md

    23:29:19.940 -> Next uplink in 300 seconds<br>

 Disadvantage of Arduino RadioLib library:
 Sketch uses 63572 bytes (97%) of program storage space.
 Maximum is 65024 bytes.
 Comment of the maintainer of the RadioLib library: Unfortunately, small footprint was not one of the design goals of this library!

-The [Arduino MCCI LoRaWAN LMIC library](https://docs.arduino.cc/libraries/mcci-lorawan-lmic-library) supports the SX1262 since [Verion 5](https://github.com/mcci-catena/arduino-lmic/discussions/982) but my setup for the Wio-SX1262 doesn't work yet.<br>
+The [Arduino MCCI LoRaWAN LMIC library](https://docs.arduino.cc/libraries/mcci-lorawan-lmic-library) supports the SX1262 since [Verion 5](https://github.com/mcci-catena/arduino-lmic/discussions/982) but my setup for the Wio-SX1262 doesn't work yet.
 The The Arduino MCCI LoRaWAN LMIC library requires much less flash memory than the Arduino Radiolib library.

 The mikroBUS™-layout will be based on these two modules (Wio LoRa-E5 & RFM95W) already made:<br>
 <img src="Images/IMG_3949_20a.jpg" alt="made" width="25%">